xuandif-cmu/CDSSM/README.md

 # CDSSM
-PyTorch implementation of CDSSM for intent classification
+A PyTorch implementation of CDSSM described in "ZERO-SHOT LEARNING OF INTENT EMBEDDINGS FOR EXPANSION BY CONVOLUTIONAL DEEP STRUCTURED SEMANTIC MODELS"